The Complete Guide to Self-Service Portals – Part 3

 What do customers want in self-service portals?

-Here at SilverBlaze, we’ve recently conducted some original research into this area, and while the data is about utilities and utility customers, much of it applies to customers in every other industry.
+Here at silverblaze, we’ve recently conducted some original research into this area, and while the data is about utilities and utility customers, much of it applies to customers in every other industry.

 Customers don’t want to call you to accomplish routine tasks.
 While customers will still call when they want advice or need help with complex issues, for day-to-day tasks like paying bills or changing their address on file, they prefer other methods.
 53.5% of utility customers we surveyed chose online forms and email as their preferred method of contact.
 Among respondents 18-24, 68.8% preferred a mix of online forms, email, and text messages.
 The less often your customers need to call your customer service line for small issues, the happier they will be.